Microsoft Office OneNote 2007

 Import an image from a file on your computer or directly from a scanner or camera.

 Insert documents as picture files, and then annotate these images in your notes.
-For more information, see Insert documents or files into notes.
+For more information, see Insert or attach files to notes.

 Capture anything on your screen — including details from other programs, Web pages, or documents — that you want to refer to or share with the class while you're teaching.
 Screen clippings are similar to using the PRINT SCREEN (PrtScn) key to make a copy of the screen, but better — you control exactly what portion of the screen you want to capture.
 For more information about screen clippings, see Insert a screen clipping into notes.